apache/druid/docs/content/querying/segmentmetadataquery.md

 By default, all analysis types will be used.
 If a property is not needed, omitting it from this list will result in a more efficient query.

-There are four types of column analyses:
+There are five types of column analyses:

 #### cardinality

 * `cardinality` in the result will return the estimated floor of cardinality for each column.
+Only relevant for dimension columns.

+#### minmax

+* Estimated min/max values for each column.
 Only relevant for dimension columns.

 #### size